myelintek/documentation/user/quick_start.rst

 We will then train the model in the lab.

-#) Go to the lab page by clicking on the lab item.
+#) Go to the lab page by clicking on the *JupyterLab* icon.
 The lab interactive environment will be opened.

     .. image:: /_static/imgs/user/get_started/run_lab_1.png
-        :width: 600
+        :width: 480

-#) Open the model training notebook by double clicking on the *entry.ipynb* file on the left.
+#) Open the model training notebook by double clicking on the *tutorial.ipynb* file on the left.

     .. image:: /_static/imgs/user/get_started/run_lab_2.png
         :width: 600